OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

   -  Output

-    -  *Structured –* Shows the simulation output in the form of tree structure.
+    -  *Structured* - Shows the simulation output in the form of tree structure.

-    -  *Formatted Text –* Shows the simulation output in the form of formatted text.
+    -  *Formatted Text* - Shows the simulation output in the form of formatted text.

+    -  *Display Limit* - Sets the display limit for simulation output.
+A link to log file is shown once the limit is reached.

 .. _omedit-options-messages :